MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/voice-case-study-emergency-calling.md

 To understand the availability of emergency calling and terminology related to emergency calling&mdash;Emergency Address, Place, Emergency Location, and Registered address&mdash;Contoso reviewed [Manage emergency calling](what-are-emergency-locations-addresses-and-call-routing.md) and [Plan and configure dynamic emergency calling](configure-dynamic-emergency-calling.md).

 In Office 365, a Calling Plan user is automatically enabled for emergency calling.
-But only Calling Plan users in the United States can leverage dynamic locations for routing emergency calls.
+But only Calling Plan users in the United States can use dynamic locations for routing emergency calls.

 For Direct Routing, Contoso learned that additional configuration is required for routing emergency calls and possibly for partner connectivity.
 The administrator must configure connection to an Emergency Routing Service Provider (ERSP) (United States) OR configure the Session Border Controller (SBC) for an Emergency Location Identification Number (ELIN) application.

 Contoso has offices in the United States and outside of the United States:

-- In the United States, Contoso Calling Plan users can leverage dynamic locations for routing emergency calls.
+- In the United States, Contoso Calling Plan users can use dynamic locations for routing emergency calls.

-- Outside of the United States, Contoso has some sites that leverage Calling Plans and some sites that are connected to Phone System through Direct Routing.
+- Outside of the United States, Contoso has some sites that use Calling Plans and some sites that are connected to Phone System through Direct Routing.

 ## Emergency calling use cases